 These results will be discussed with you by your referring clinician.
 If you have been referred from the hospital and have not received your follow-up appointment within four weeks please contact your consultant's patient coordinator.

-If you have any concerns or require more information, please call 01623 622515, extension 3284 or 3205.
+If you are unsure about anything concerning this procedure or require more information, please do not hesitate to call us on 01623 622515, extension 3284 or 3205.

 Further sources of information

 NHS Choices: www.nhs.uk/conditions